emptymonkey/NMS-Voluntary-Challenges/Outlaws_Path.md

 #### Forged Passport Protocol
 - **Bribe + Money Laundering:**
-  - To activate a Forged Passport, spend **1,000,000 Units** at a Trade Terminal on “worthless” material.
+  - To activate a Forged Passport, spend **1,000,000 Units** at a Trade Terminal, then immediately discard the items.
   - This represents the laundering of funds and bribes to secure false identity records.
 - Upon leaving the system, all privileges **expire**.
 - **Illegal actions immediately revoke privileges.**
 - **Forged Passport Limitations:**
   - You may carry **only one** at a time.
-  - You may use **only one per Region.**
+- **Planetary Trade Terminals** are always allowed **for the purpose of unloading illegal cargo only**, even without a Forged Passport.

 ---